orbit-love/orbit-model/README.md

 Reach is a measure of a community member’s sphere of influence and takes into account their reputation, credibility, and degree of connectedness.

 > "Avery is one of our highest-reach community members.
-They're constantly engaging with folks on twitter and they run a blog with thousands of visitors per month.
+They're constantly engaging with folks on Twitter and they run a blog with thousands of visitors per month.
 They're also a senior engineer at a well-respected agency."

 Unlike love, reach is independent of a particular community.
 Exceptions do apply for established communities where understanding a member's reach solely inside of that community is useful, but for smaller communities looking to grow it's generally more important to know about a member's reach in the broad sense.